zouhair0/doGift/README.md

 example:
 Jessica receives a Meal distribution from Apple with the amount of $50 on 01/01/2020, the distribution ends on 02/28/2021.

-Implement one or two functions allowing companies to distribute gift and meal deposits to a user if the company balance allows it.
-Implement a function to calculate the user's balance.
+This is a Spring Boot project implement functions allowing companies to distribute gift and meal deposits to a user if the company balance allows it.
+And calculate the user's balance.

 ## Run / Build (Spring Boot project)
 - Import the project in Eclipse / Intellij as a maven project